Shafiya0101/Shafiya0101/README.md

    I love working with tools like Python, R, TensorFlow, and Power BI, which I’ve used in projects like my **Resume Extractor** (a Flask app using Mistral API) and **Chess Piece Detection** with YOLOv5 and Roboflow.
 Beyond tech, I’m committed to giving back, I volunteer with Linker in Paris to combat food insecurity, where I assist in food distribution and support community initiatives.

    I thrive on collaboration, adaptability, and continuous learning.
-If you’re excited about AI, data science, or creating positive change, let’s connect—I’d love to chat!
+If you’re excited about AI, data science, or creating positive change, let’s connect, I’d love to chat!
 </p>

 <br>